alialkhatib/alialkhatib.github.io/_drafts/2020-04-20-contact-tracing.md

 This isn't to say that proximal tracking is a bad idea, but it misses the point of the concern.
 [Proximal location tracking has already recently been used to out dozens, perhaps hundreds, of gay men in Morocco][morocco].
 It didn't help that their exact locations were obscured; they were "nearby".
 They were outed by their *associations*, not by their *coordinates*.

 *The things we want to keep private are the associations we maintain with one another, which digital contact tracing exclusively tracks.*

 #### These are just the beginning of the issues

 I haven't talked about any of the other deeper issues here: these kind of personal surveillance schemes are demeaning, and [marginalized communities that have had to endure them for decades could tell you that][combsthepoet via Rachel].
 That we should get to decide whether we're okay with this, rather than waiting and watching as countries like Germany and France - panicked and overwhelmed by the virus to one side and technocrats on the other - give in to whatever someone tells them with enough confidence.
 But this is the problem; we're overwhelmed and terrified, and we want answers.
 Answers to anything.
 Any kind of certainty.

+The decisions we make now are going to follow us around for generations.
+It's important that we move quickly, but it's as important that we don't

 #### What can we say with certainty?